-3Readers familiar with probability theory could take L to be a Boolean algebra on a non-empty set Ω of possible worlds, e.g., $\mathbf{L} = 2^{\Omega}$, with negation defined as set-theoretic complementation and consistency of a set defined as non-empty intersection.
+3Readers familiar with probability theory could take L to be a Boolean algebra on a non-empty set Ω of possible worlds, e.g., $\mathbf{L} = 2^{\Omega}$, with propositions defined as subsets of Ω , negation defined as settheoretic complementation, and consistency of a set of propositions defined as non-empty intersection.
 The Boolean algebra could also be an abstract rather than set-theoretic Boolean algebra.